8bitUHM/theta360-automotive-guide/README.md

 ## Getting the app running

+**If you are using Python 3 or the commands prefixed with just pip or python, run using python3 or pip3**

-1. In a new terminal run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
+1. In a new terminal run `pip install -r requirements.txt`
 2. in ./core folder, create a new file called local_settings.py and add

 ```